← Index · pp. 20–21

 And please don't break my heart

-Striking up a doobie
+Striking up a doobie,

-Perched up on the porch
+Sittin' up on the porch

-Wonderin' how the new me
+Wonderin how the new me

 Is gonna squeeze into a size 4